matthew-tucker/Insight-Data-Engineering-2018/README.md

 * `test_9`: A test where `predicted.txt` has fewer times than `actual.txt`.
 * `test_10`: A test of stock names with unicode characters.
 * `test_11`: A test of non-numeric stock values and times.
+* `test_12`: A test of window sizes larger than the observation period.

 # Miscellaneous Notes